 7. The mood is playful the tone of conversation in third places is never marked with tension or hostility.

 8. A home away from home occupants of third places will often have the same feelings of warmth, possession, and belonging as they would in their own homes.

 Earlier we used the example of a coffee shop, but it doesn't have to be big.
 With a couple of privacy couches or portable privacy pods, it is also easy to create a cosy work- or meeting spot.
 Because third places are neutral and non-defined, people can use them however they wish.
 This enables creativity to flourish, which in return leads to happier and more productive employees.TOPdesk was founded over 20 years ago by two students from Delft University and it has now grown into a worldwide company with over 500 employees situated in 10 different countries.
 Light, interaction and leisure were keywords in the design that led to a vast constructional operation.

 Whether you like it or not, most people will not have an office for themselves like Don Draper or Harvey Specter.
 So, the noise from your co-workers will be an issue.
-From someone eating an apple or a colleague hammering on a keyboard with fake nails.
+Consider adding some sound-dampening or sound-absorbing materials to your interior in order to reduce background noise.